LiveVoice Import with GStreamer

 gst-launch-1.0 -v webmmux name=mux ! filesink "location=<video file name>.webm" filesrc "location=<video file name>" ! decodebin use-buffering=true name=demux demux. ! videoconvert n-threads=4 ! queue ! vp8enc end-usage=vbr target-bitrate=2048000 token-partitions=3 threads=4 ! queue ! mux.video_0 demux. ! audioconvert ! audioresample ! "audio/x-raw,channels=2,rate=48000" ! audiorate ! queue ! opusenc "bitrate=128000" ! queue ! mux.audio_0

-N.b.: you can adjust the parameter "target-bitrate" to reasonably match resolution and bitrate of the input video in order to get the best video quality for the smallest possible file size.
+N.b.: you can adjust the parameter "target-bitrate" to reasonably match the resolution and bitrate of the input video in order to get the best video quality for the smallest possible file size.

 Then, send the video (and audio) to LiveVoice: